the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 Over the long run, JavaScript's properties of being a loosely typed, dynamic, and high level programming language running in the browser helped the language evolve to the giant in our industry with a high adoption rate by people being new to programming.

+This section has taught you about different terms when creating and changing variables in JavaScript.
+It's okay if you don't know all of these terms from the top of your head, however, the book tries to establish a baseline for a vocabulary, so that you always can refer back to certain sections if terms are unclear to you.

 ### Exercises:

 * Read more about [variables in JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables).
-* Try to print the followings variables:
-  * A variable that's declared and initialized.
+* Questions: What happens if you `console.log()` a variable that's declared and initialized.
+  * Answer: You get the variable's value printed.
-  * A variable that's declared but not initialized.
+* Questions: What happens if you `console.log()` a variable that's declared but not initialized.
+  * Answer: You will get `undefined` printed on the console.
-  * A variable that's not declared.
+* Questions: What happens if you `console.log()` a variable that's not declared.
+  * Answer: You will get an error.
 * Question: What's the advantage of defining ones age in a computer program with `yearBirth` instead of `age`?
   * Answer: If the computer program gets older, the `age` in the program would have to change whereas the `yearBirth` could stay the same.
-Thus, when using yearBirth, with every passing year the program would still be without bugs.
+Thus, when using `yearBirth`, with every passing year the program would still be without bugs.
+* From the previous section's exercises, where you came up with variables about yourself, change the `age` variable to `yearBirth`.

 ## let, const, and var